patrickdaj/nornir_tests/README.rst

 The point of nornir_tests is to provide a bit more flexibility in how the data that is sent back from a task run is validated.
-When using a task like napalm_get or netmiko_send_command, the results come back in a variety of forms and typically code needs to be written to validate it.
-One issue with this methodology is that you can't impact the result passed/failed attribute.  nornir_tests is meant to validate the result data and make sure the returned result is correct and not just that it came back.
+When using a task like napalm_get or netmiko_send_command, the results come back in a variety of forms and typically code needs to be written to validate and/or act upon it.
+One issue with this methodology is that you can't easily impact the result passed/failed attribute.
+nornir_tests is meant to validate the result data and make sure the returned result is correct and not just that it came back.
+It also adds some utility methods that pair well with the tests.
 It utilizes a few different libraries to hopefully make things a bit easier to test.

 Installation
 ------------